hiimlo/320-ISO-Project-Fall22/README.md

 ## Running the Application
 1. `npm start`
-2. `control c (^c) or whatever your OS shutdown key is` enjoy!
+2. enjoy!
+Ctrl-C in the command line to stop.

 ### Data Loading
-The app will make GET requests to the database defined by the `DB_URI` property your `.env` file (the database provided is already populated).
-If you wish to plug in your own data, simply replace the csv files in `backend/dummy-data` with new csv files that have column format.
+The app will make GET requests to the database defined by the `DB_URI` property in your `.env` file (the database provided is already populated).
+If you wish to plug in your own data, simply replace the csv files in `backend/dummy-data` with new csv files that have the same column names.
 Then, run `backend/dataloading_script.py` to run a script that loads in all the new data from the csv into the mongo database.

 ### Modular Backend
-If for some reason a new backend is desired, as long as API calls can be made following the api contract in docs, a new backend can be swapped in by replacing the backend folder and updating the startup script in package.json
+This application uses its own database.
+If for some reason a new database is desired, as long as API calls can be made following the api contract in docs, a new backend can be swapped in by replacing the backend folder and updating the startup script in package.json

 ## About
 This project was a joint collaboration between ISO New Engand and students of CS320 at UMass.
 See the documentation pdf for contact details and more info.